-Mini 4-H members are able to participate in the following animal shows at the County 4-H Fair: Cat, Dog, Goat, Horse and Pony, Poultry, Rabbit, Sheep, and Small Animal (must be enrolled in the Pet Parade project).
+Mini 4-H members can participate in the following animal shows at the County 4-H Fair: Cat, Dog, Goat, Horse and Pony, Poultry, Rabbit, Sheep, and Small Animal.
 Some general guidelines for those who would like to show are:

-- The animal will not be kept at the fairgrounds during the week of the fair.
-It can only come for the show. - Mini 4-H will be the first class of each of the shows. - Mini 4-H members are encouraged to share animals with regular 4-H members, but if they choose to bring their own to the fair, the animal must meet all of the same health & ID requirements as the animals belonging to regular 4-H members.
+- Mini 4-H will be the first class of each of the shows. - Mini 4-H members are encouraged/recommended to share animals with regular 4-H members, but if they choose to bring their own animal to the fair, the animal must meet all health & ID requirements just as the animals belonging to regular 4-H members.
 This includes vaccination forms (Dog, Cat and Horse) and participating in ID Day (Goats, Sheep, Poultry, and Rabbit). - Please refer to specific animal sections for details on exhibition requirements.

-ARTS AND CRAFTS
+Mini 4-H: ARTS AND CRAFTS